-1You are a new borrower for the IBR Plan if you had no outstanding balance on a Direct Loan or FFELP Loan as of July 1, 2014, or have no outstanding balance on a Direct Loan or FFELP Loan when you obtain a new loan on or after July 1, 2014.
-2Discretionary income is defined as the difference between your adjusted gross income and 150% of the poverty guideline for your family size and state of residence.
-3To qualify for a reduced payment amount on the plan, the amount you would be required to pay on your eligible loans under this plan must be lower than the amount you would be required to pay on your eligible loans under this plan must be lower than the amount you would be required to pay on your adjusted gross income and 150% of the poverty guideline for your family size and state of residence.
-Other conditions apply.
-6You are a new borrower for the IBR plan if you have no outstanding balance on a Direct Loan or FFELP Loan as of July 1, 2014 or have no outstanding balance on a Direct Loan or FFELP Loan when you obtain a new loan on or after July 1, 2014.
+You are a new borrower for the IBR plan if you had no outstanding balance on a Direct Loan or FFELP Loan as of July 1, 2014, or have no outstanding balance on a Direct Loan or FFELP Loan when you obtain a new loan on or after July 1, 2014.
+Discretionary income is defined as the difference between your adjusted gross income and 150% of the poverty guideline for your family size and state of residence.
+Other conditions apply, Partial financial hardship requires that the amount you would be required to pay on your eligible loans under this plan is lower than the amount you would be required to pay on your eligible loans under a 10-year Standard Repayment Plan.